 The four-letter word hung in the air and Gemma froze in an awkward position, her chocolate corduroy trousers pulled half way up her legs.

 “I’m sorry, I don’t think I heard you correctly.
 You what?”

 “I love you!”
-Sirius repeated and then frantically scrambled over to her side of the bed as she deflated.
-He suddenly stopped panting and reached out to softly place a hand on her exposed right hip.
+Sirius repeated and then scrambled over to her side of the bed as she deflated.
+He stopped panting and reached out to softly place a hand on her exposed right hip.

 "You don't know what love is.
 This is sex, only sex."

 “No, I don't think you understand.
 I love you Gemma Rawnsley and I’m not ashamed to say it."

 "No - no, wait!
 Please don’t go.
 Please don’t run away from me this time.
 I couldn’t bare it.”